tarunjr/naima/README.md

 * Treatment outcomes will be feedback to the system in near realitime to finetune and localize.

 ## System Architecture

+### Overview
+System is modelled as a domain driven design with service components implemented as microservices using Node.JS leveraging MongoDB.
+Analytics consist of batch and streaming components in Apache Spark integrating with services using Kafka.
+Application components are developed as native android application.

 ### Data Design
 Following domain entities will be modelled in the system.